4finance/micro-infra-spring/stub-runner/stub-runner/README.md

                                       'stubs' if the stub jar would have a 'stubs' classifier for stubs:
                                       foobar-stubs ).
+Defaults to 'stubs' -wo (--workOffline)                : Switch to work offline.
+Defaults to 'false'
-Defaults to 'stubs' -wsc (--waitForServiceConnect)     : Switch to wait for service registration in Zookeeper (default timeout is 60
+ -wsc (--waitForServiceConnect)     : Switch to wait for service registration
+                                      in Zookeeper (default timeout is 60
                                       seconds - configurable using -wt)